joshcullen/bayesmove/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

 * Fixed a note related to a possibly invalid file URI (URI: reference/figures/logo.png) from the README.md file by changing the image link to man/figures/logo.png.
+This NOTE disappeared when running again on win-builder and travis-ci.

 ## Test environments
 * local OS X install (and on travis-ci), R 4.0.2